 (d) that the website or any service offered on the website will remain available at all times.

 15.2 We reserve the right to shut down the Free Speech Union and/ or stop publishing our website at any time in our sole discretion without explanation.
-In the event of us doing this, we will refund your membership fee or ticket purchase price in accordance with clause 9.1
+In the event of us doing this, we will make all reasonable efforts to refund your membership fee or ticket purchase price in accordance with Section 9.1

 15.3 To the maximum extent permitted by applicable law and subject to Section 16.1, we exclude all representations and warranties relating to the subject matter of these Terms, our website and the use of our website.